 Latissimus dorsi muscle

-- Vertebral part: spinous processes of the 7th to 12th thoracic vertebrae, thoracolumbar fascia
+- Vertebral part: originating from the spinous processes of the 7th to 12th thoracic vertebrae and the thoracolumbar fascia

-- Scapular part: inferior angle of the scapula (inconstant)
+- Scapular part: starting from the inferior angle of the scapula (inconstant)

 The latissimus dorsi supports various different movements of the shoulder.
 Due to the crossing over of the muscle fibers at the insertion point, the muscle's contraction leads to an inward rotation of the humerus.
 Moreover it pulls the humerus towards the trunk (adduction) and behind (retroversion).
 This motion is most powerful in a previously elevated arm whereby the torsion is relieved and the muscle maximally stretched (e.g. wood chopping).
 Owing to the three movements at the shoulder joint, the latissimus dorsi is referred to as one of the swimming muscles of the human body.

 When the humerus is fixed, the contraction of the latissimus dorsi leads to two different movements of the trunk.
 On one hand, it is elevated which is particularly effective during climbing and pull-ups.
 On the other hand, the trunk is moved anteriorly, e.g. useful during cross-country skiing.

 A third important function of the muscle is support during breathing.
 The activation of the latissimus dorsi muscle on both sides causes a compression of the ribcage, facilitating expiration (accessory muscle of expiration).
 For this reason, the muscle is particularly strained during coughing attacks (“coughing muscle”).